 When Do Minimum Distributions Start?

-The withdrawal for the first year of the distribution can be deferred to the following year (for tax purposes) but must be withdrawn before April 1st.
-After that withdrawals must be made before December 31st.
+In either case, IRA owners can defer the withdrawal for the first year of the distribution to the following year (for tax purposes), but you must make the withdrawal before April 1st.
+After that, you must make the withdrawals before December 31st.
 The penalty for insufficient distributions is 50% of the undistributed amount.

 Minimum Distribution Formula